Universal Screener Best Practices

 6. Celebrate the progress all students made.
 Share the data with parents and the teachers who will be working with your class next year.

 Note: There are many districts that use Classworks assessments to generate Individualized Learning Paths, and not as formal assessments.
 If this is the case, you have more flexibility with how you elect to administer it.
-Be aware, if used this way the assessment data will not be relevant to the school or district.
-However, the results will still help create meaningful individual learning experiences for every student.

 When would this happen: